8 Array Formulas

 lookup_value

-: the value to search forlookup_array
+: The value to search for.lookup_array

-: the array to searchreturn_array
+: The array to search within.return_array

-: the array to returnif_not_found
+: The array to return values from.if_not_found

-: the value to return if no match is foundmatch_mode
+: The value to return if no match is found.match_mode

 Example 8.12 =XLOOKUP(D2,A2:A7,B2:B7,,-1)

-Pay close attention to the arguments in this formula.
+ote the arguments in this formula:

 lookup_value